 My Work & Education History

-I’m responsible for email communications, website, media relations, and social media for the Better Utah Institute.
-I’ve created three educational hubs related to advocacy and civic engagement.
-I write blog posts and long-format articles and assist in grant proposals and reporting.
-I’m the sole employee working on a Civic Engagement Toolkit that includes three courses.
+I was responsible for email communications, website, media relations, and social media for the Better Utah Institute.
+I created three educational hubs related to advocacy and civic engagement.
+I wrote blog posts and long-format articles and assisted in grant proposals and reporting.
+I was the sole employee working on a Civic Engagement Toolkit that included three courses.
 I created a volunteer engagement program, earning a credential in volunteer management from the Utah Nonprofits Association.
-I track and report on legislation and social media trends related to civic engagement.
+I tracked and reported on legislation and social media trends related to civic engagement.

 I was responsible for digital communications, marketing, PR, social media posts, engagement, and media oversight; I created a new logo and brand identity for the organization.
 I live-streamed and facilitated in-person events.
 I developed engagement opportunities when we switched events online in 2020, oversaw interns and fellows, worked on capital campaigns and annual fundraisers, and designed daily advocacy action alerts.

 I developed and executed the annual communications strategy, social media outreach, weekly email newsletter, and print materials.
 I created a new website for both LWVSL and LWV Utah.
 I spearheaded the first 5k event for the org, creating event visual language, and overseeing the run of show.
 I also served as an advisor to both LWVSL and LWV Utah boards.